IDayday/AlphaZero_SC2/README.md

 epoch 3 batchloss:  0.007472369819879532
 epoch 4 batchloss:  0.006356597878038883
 ~~~

+## 5.24

+There is a trouble in the training now!
+The agent seems to fall into local optimality.
+As shown in the log, at first, it doesn't know how to build the depot, so the population of SCV is stuck at 15.
+Then, it start to build the depot for increasing total population, in order to build more SCV to accelerate the collecting of mainral.
+But it is far from the goal of building marines.

+### test
+* The reward is no longer divided by the trajectory step.
+* Increase the warm-up phase.
+* Change the Loss design, it means to use other algorithem no longer DQN.
+* Change the default game parameters:
+    * total steps 500 -> 600
+    * mineral rate function
+* VS random opponent agent
+* Add noise to the action prob from the model predict result
+* Add intrinsic reward
 ## TODO
 * ~~reset MCTS in new game environment~~
 * ~~train set in new game environment~~